bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

 Last updated: **February 5, 2024**

 An overview of the B.C.
-Government OCIO's Landing Zone in AWS, who it is for, how to get access, its benefits, components, and features.
+Government OCIO's Landing Zone in AWS, how to get access, its benefits, components, and features.

 ---